Curvature dependences of wave propagation in reaction-diffusion models: Model description and theoretical developments

 \paragraph{Domain boundaries} Figure~\ref{fig:fronts} illustrates inward-moving fronts and outward-moving fronts on domains $\Omega$ specified by the following boundaries: \begin{enumerate} \item A circle of radius 1; \item A square of side length 2; \item A smooth cross shape parametrised in polar coordinates by the radial curve

 \item A petal with three branches (referred to below as 3-petal), parametrised in polar coordinates by the radial curve

 \end{enumerate} Inward-moving front simulations use a computational domain $[-1,1]\times[-1,1]$ ($L=2$).
 Outward-moving front simulations use a computational domain $[-8, 8]\times[-8,8]$ ($L=16$).
 Dirichlet boundary conditions are implemented for all the above domain shapes.
 Neumann boundary conditions are only implemented for the circular domain (in polar coordinates) and for the square domain (in Cartesian coordinates).
+Space and time units are arbitrary.